Bipolar Disorder Types And Treatments

 Bipolar I disorder

-Bipolar I disorder tends to cause mood swings, and they can be quite intense.
+Bipolar I disorder tends to cause intense mood swings.
 People with this type of bipolar disorder may experience drastic changes in energy levels, being much more active during manic phases and much less active in depressed phases.
 With bipolar I disorder, whether in a manic state or a depressed state, a person may have trouble carrying out daily tasks and may need to be hospitalized.

 According to the DSM-5’s criteria for bipolar I disorder, you only need to have had one manic episode for a diagnosis to be made.
 A hypomanic or depressive episode may or may not happen before or after the manic episode.
 While depression and hypomania tend to be common symptoms of bipolar I disorder, neither is required for a diagnosis.